To All Trains Sign and Museum Platform Stairs

 Moving the Millions

-Discover the magnitude and complexity of New York City’s public transportation system by exploring elements of construction, engineering, organization and impact over time in this introduction to transit history.
+Discover the magnitude and complexity of New York City and the surrounding region’s public transportation system by exploring elements of construction, engineering, organization and impact over time in this introduction to transit history.
+(General & Special Education: K-12 Grade)

 Subway Tracks

-For questions about programs and the booking process, please email [email protected].
+For questions about school group tours and the booking process, please email [email protected].

 For questions about accessibility and Special Education programs, please email [email protected].

-Review and download a social narrative to prepare students for a School Program at the New York Transit Museum.
+Review and download a social narrative to prepare participants for a group tour at the New York Transit Museum.

-Reservations are required for all group visits.
+Reservations are required for all group visits and masks are optional.
 The Museum does not allow self-guided or unscheduled groups at any time.
 The Museum does not have lunch facilities.
-We encourage groups to eat, weather permitting, at some nearby outdoor eating options including Columbus Park, Korean War Veterans Plaza or Cadman Plaza Park.
+We encourage groups to eat, weather permitting, at some nearby outdoor eating options including Columbus Park, Korean War Veterans Plaza, or Cadman Plaza Park.
 The Museum does not have a coat or bag check and cannot store backpacks and coats during your program.
 We recommend leaving backpacks and other personal items on your bus or at school.

 Please arrive no more than 5 minutes before your scheduled tour; the Museum cannot accommodate entry any earlier.
 Upon arrival, your educator will meet you at the top of the stairs outside the Museum.
 Do not enter until you are with your educator.
-Masks, covering the nose and mouth, are required at all times while inside the Museum for group visits.
-Late arriving groups will receive an abbreviated program.
+Late-arriving groups will receive an abbreviated program.
 We cannot extend tours due to late arrival for any reason.
 If you anticipate a late arrival, please email [email protected].

 All groups must depart at their scheduled time.
 Groups may not stay in the Museum after the program ends.